oehria/smooth-arap/README.md

 ```

 ## Interactive
 There are two versions of this published, one being the normal interactive application, where users can select handles and drag them, causing the mesh to deform accordingly.
 Interactive_solver contains the code for the solver updates, that avoids having to refactorize when adding a new handle.
-As this is only more efficient for small changes, this framework is limited to single point handles.
+As this is only more efficient for few handles (as are used in most applications), this framework is limited to single point handles.
-Otherwise, both work the same way.

-**Input:** A manifold, orientable triangle mesh to deform.
+**Input:** A manifold, orientable triangle mesh to deform through its filename, e.g. `my_mesh.obj`, which is assumed to be in the data folder.

-**How to use:**
-* Start the application with the path to the mesh as the first command line argument
-* Select handles and change their positions via translation, rotation and scaling.
-* Press `3` to initialize the parameterization via LSCM
-* Press `6`to compute the Chebyshev parameterization.
-This will automatically run until convergence/ the iteration limit is reached.
-To adapt these, adapt convergence_precision and max_iters in the code.
-If you want the shearing to be limited, set the shearing angle limit in the GUI beforehand.
-* Press `4`to run ARAP parameterization.
-Again, this automatically runs until convergence.
-* You can adapt the Texture Resolution by changing the number in the GUI
-* To run from a saved initialization, you can use the button `load texture from .obj` and then run Chebyshev parameterization as per usual.
-* To save your results with corresponding metrics like Chebyshev error, runtime etc, enter a name and click on `save .obj and stats`.
-It will write into the `res` folder.
+**Interface:**
+* Transformation mode: Change between translating, rotating and scaling handles.
+For translation you can also press the shortcut key `t` and for rotation `r`
+* Handle option: Choose between creating a handle with the lasso tool (`l`), marque area (`m`), single vertex handle (`p`), removing a vertex (`x`) or creating no new handle (`v`) via the dropdown menu or shortcut keys
+* Enter the desired smoothness parameter lambda
+* Move the handles around as you desire and the mesh will deform accordingly.
+Should you want to let it converge further in between, use the `10 iterations` button or press the shortcut `c`
+* File name: in case you want to save your results in the res folder, specify the name under which you want to save them
+* Press `save .obj`: This saves your deformed result  as a .obj file

+Disclaimer: For developing the method, we also implemented ARAP over different neighborhoods to compare, full rotation fitting and some other features.
+These have not necessarily been updated and tested for the final energy formulation in the paper, so you should stick

 ## Non-Interactive
 This code serves the purpose of recreating the deformation survey [Sorkine and Botsch 2009] examples with our method.